xcanhu/uimcp/README.md

     python main.py
     ```

+## More Projects on MLLM for Web/Code Generation
+- [WebPAI (Web Development Powered by AI)](https://github.com/WebPAI) released a set of research resources and datasets for webpage generation studies, aiming to build an AI platform for more reliable and practical automated webpage generation.

+- [Awesome-Multimodal-LLM-for-Code](https://github.com/xjywhu/Awesome-Multimodal-LLM-for-Code) maintains a comprehensive list of papers on methods, benchmarks, and evaluation for code generation under multimodal scenarios.

 ## Acknowledgements

 This project builds upon several outstanding open-source efforts.
 We would like to thank the authors and contributors of the following projects: [UIED](https://github.com/MulongXie/UIED), [DCGen](https://github.com/WebPAI/DCGen), [Design2Code](https://github.com/NoviScl/Design2Code)